Qaddita: British Mandate era

 Under the rule of the British Mandate in Palestine, Qaddita expanded north and south, its houses were clustered together, and built of stone.
 In the 1922 census of Palestine, Qaddita had a population of 110; all Muslims, increasing in the 1931 census to 170, still all Muslims, in a total of 32 houses.

 Its economy was based on animal husbandry and crop cultivation, mainly grains, figs, pomegranates, and grapes as well as olives which by 1943 covered 77 dunams.
 In the 1945 statistics the population was 240 Muslims, and the total land area was 2,441 dunums; Of this, 150 dunums was plantations and irrigable land, 1,452 cereals, while 31 dunams were built-up (urban) land.

 1948, and after

-Like many other Palestinian villages in the eastern Galilee, Qaddita was evacuated a day after Safad fell to the Israelis during Operation Yiftach on May 10.
+Like many other Arab villages in the eastern Galilee, Qaddita was evacuated a day after Safad fell to the Jewish forces during Operation Yiftach on May 10.
 Some villagers were evicted to the village of Akbara, south of Safad, where they, according to Walid Khalidi, lived under harrowing circumstances.
 No Jewish towns were built on village lands.
 Khalidi describes the remains of the village being "tombs from the cemetery and stone rubble from the destroyed homes".